 According to Reward Gateway research, 70% of workers say that motivation and morale would improve if managers simply said thank you more.
-In addition, 50% of employees surveyed would leave a company if they weren’t regularly thanked and recognized for their efforts.
+In addition, 50% of employees surveyed would leave a company if they weren’t regularly thanked and recognised for their efforts.

 By celebrating employees’ accomplishments, achievements and special moments, companies improve the employee experience by building a culture of appreciation.
 When employees feel that their work is valued, they are more engaged and let’s face it – happier at work.

-With a social recognition wall, it’s even easier to shine a spotlight on moments of recognition to celebrate successes across your entire organization.
+With a social recognition wall, it’s even easier to shine a spotlight on moments of recognition to celebrate successes across your entire organisation.
 Consider the employee who observes others' recognition.
 What are they thinking?
 By seeing their coworker achieve goals and the celebrations that follow, these employees are more motivated to up their game, trusting their employer will give them the same reward when they achieve a goal.

 What are some things companies can celebrate?

-The great thing about recognizing employee milestones is there are so many different occasions that can be celebrated.
+The great thing about recognising employee milestones is there are so many different occasions that can be celebrated.
 So limiting yourself to one or two is fine to start, but if you want to bring in more engagement moments, consider including as many as you can from the list of ideas below:

 - First day: With celebrating the arrival of a new employee, you immediately give them the feeling of being welcomed and included within the company, and start their engagement journey right away.

-- A successful quarter: By celebrating goal achievements or sales/production quotas is a great way to say "great job" and share with everyone the rewards for hard work.
+- A successful quarter: By celebrating goal achievements or sales/production quotas is a great way to say 'great job' and share with everyone the rewards for hard work.

 - Completion of projects: No better way to say 'thank you' than by acknowledging when a project is done and done well – just like throwing out high-fives or fist bumps, or having that Friday pizza party.